keell0renz/shortlink/README.md

 ## Fuctionality

 ### Note: File "Bop" in the project is a mock contribution of my friend `https://github.com/lavryniukk`
+### Note: It is a test portfolio project to showcase my code design and organization skills, and it is not intended for real use.
+### Note: Tests will be written when I will learn test writing in detail, their abscense is temporary.

 * Access original links by direct access or using an API.
 * API Keys for Authentication and Authorization
 * Ability to manage links (Add, Delete, Change).
 * Ability to see links and their data.
 * Ability to add optional expiration date and change it / cancel it.
-* Ability to see links' usage statistics (Time, IP, Country, User-Agent).
+* Ability to see links' usage statistics (Time, IP, Country (can be added via 3rd-pary APIs), User-Agent).

 ## What I Learned